As Petrobras scandal spreads, economic toll mounts for Brazil

 In Itaboraí, many feel they were duped.

 "Comperj was supposed to be Eldorado.
-People came from all over Brazil," said Reinaldo Souza, who runs a jobs centre.
+People came from all over Brazil," said Reinaldo Souza, who runs a jobs center.
 "Optimism about the future has been replaced by anger over corruption."

 The city government says there were 17,000 workers at Comperj in December and less than 3,000 now.
 In Itaboraí, new office parks, hotels, stores and high-rise apartments stand empty.